-For further information, see CRS Report RL31907, Tax Cut Bills in 2003: A Comparison, by David L. Brumbaugh and Don C. Richards.
+For further information, see CRS Report RL31907, The 2003 Tax Cut: Proposals and Issues, by David L. Brumbaugh and Don C. Richards.

 Selected Issues

 Expiration of the 2001 Tax Act and its Acceleration by JGTRRA

 The Economic Growth and Tax Relief and Reconciliation Act of 2001 (EGTRRA) provided a substantial tax cut that is scheduled to be phased in over the 10 years following its enactment.
 The act's most prominent provisions were a reduction in individual income tax rates, tax cuts for married couples, phase-out of the estate tax, a larger per-child tax credit, education tax benefits, and tax cuts for Individual Retirement Accounts and pensions.
 The estimated size of the scheduled tax cut is \$1.35 trillion over FY2001-FY2011.